VanEck Vectors Russia ETF (NYSEARCA:RSX) Sees Strong Trading Volume

-VanEck Vectors Russia ETF (NYSEARCA:RSX) saw strong trading volume on Friday .
-655,373 shares were traded during mid-day trading, a decline of 92% from the previous session’s volume of 8,227,737 shares.The stock last traded at $23.35 and had previously closed at $23.55.
+VanEck Vectors Russia ETF (NYSEARCA:RSX) saw unusually-high trading volume on Friday .
+Approximately 505,232 shares were traded during mid-day trading, a decline of 94% from the previous session’s volume of 9,133,740 shares.The stock last traded at $23.21 and had previously closed at $23.23.

 Market Vectors Russia ETF (the Fund) seeks to replicate as closely as possible the price and yield performance of the DAXglobal Russia+ Index (DXRPUS).
 DXRPUS is a modified market capitalization-weighted index consisting of publicly traded companies that are domiciled in Russia.
 DXRPUS comprises a diversified group of many of the largest and most liquid companies in the investable universe.